lusinge/site-web/README.md

 see a field labeled `Project ID`.
 Save this for later.

 Next go to the `Service Accounts` tab and select `Generate new private key`.
 This will download a json file containing your keys.
-In the json open it up and find the value of the `private_key` field, and the `client_email` field These will be used later.
+In the JSON open it up and find the value of the `private_key` field, and the `client_email` field These will be used later.